bachittle/Data-AI-Toolkit/readme.md

 # Data AI Toolkit

-A collection of tools to seamlessly share your codebase with Claude.
+A collection of tools to seamlessly share your codebase with Claude and other AI assistants.
 Perfect for reviewing large projects, getting code assistance across multiple files, or analyzing entire codebases with AI.

-## Let's Use It On Itself!

-We'll demonstrate how to use this toolkit by analyzing its own codebase.
-Follow along to see how it works.

-### 1. Directory Scanning

-First, let's scan the toolkit's directory structure:
+## Why We Need This

+When working with AI assistants like Claude, direct folder uploads aren't supported.
+Trying to maintain project structure through manual uploads quickly becomes messy and error-prone.

+[GIF: Claude Folder Limitations]
+*This GIF will demonstrate how Claude struggles with direct folder uploads, showing error messages and confused responses when trying to reference files in subdirectories.
+This limitation is why we need a more structured approach.*

+## Directory Structure Analysis

+First, scan your project structure to create a JSON representation:

 ```bash
 python dir_scanner.py . ./data/this.json ./ignore.json